 Activities at the Shaker Village

 Each of the 18 or so buildings in the main village has an educational display about what the building would have been used for, such as female housing, male housing, and the meeting house.
 There are also interactive encounters on woodworking, cobbling, broom making and textile creation.

 Those with active lifestyles can get a map of the trailheads, which can be accessed by bike, foot or horse.
 Each loop has a different length and offers historic sites like remains of a grist mill, waterfalls, and the boat landing.
 Fishing is also available in the Kentucky River.

 There are always activities going on, which you can learn more about at the main house, and they change seasonally.
 During my visit, I experienced the Shaker Spirit Stroll and a ride on the Dixie Belle Riverboat.
 They also offer wagon rides, music and much more for families and adults.

 The Shaker Village has become a popular spot for weddings and events like the popular Well Crafted Festival and Shakertown Festival.

-Eating at Shaker Village
+Eating at the Shaker Village

 There are dozens of delicious restaurants in Lexington and the surrounding area, but the Shaker Village of Pleasant Hill also has its own onsite restaurant.
 The Trustees’ Office Dining Room serves breakfast, lunch, and dinner daily.

 The restaurant takes pride in its ingredients, all taken from theirs and nearby farms.
-Breakfast is served buffet-style, with all the Southern favorites like eggs, bacon, potatoes, sausage, biscuits and gravy and muffins.
+Breakfast is served buffet-style, with all the Southern favorites like eggs, bacon, potatoes, sausage, biscuits and gravy, and muffins.
 Lunch and dinner have a seasonally changing menu, but the pot roast and catfish come recommended.